marcusegues/newsreader/docs/phases/phase1.md

-# Phase 1: User Authentication, Note Model and JSON API
+# Phase 1: User Authentication, Note Model and JSON API (1 Day)
+In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
+There will be a single page where the user can sign up or login from.
+I will also try to learn more about how to actually work with RSS feeds.

 ## Rails
 ### Models
 * User
-* Note

 ### Controllers
 * UsersController (create, new)
 * SessionsController (create, new, destroy)
-* Api::NotesController (create, destroy, index, show, update)

 ### Views
 * users/new.html.erb
 * session/new.html.erb
-* notes/index.json.jbuilder
-* notes/show.json.jbuilder

 ## Flux
 ### Views (React Components)